 USC actively promotes the resources and strategies available to students who experience disability or health issues to ensure equity and access.

 USC is committed to ensuring equity of access and engagement for students with disabilities.
-For more information refer to Disability Action Plan 2015-2019
+For more information refer to Disability Access and Inclusion: USC's Action Plan 2021-2024.

 AccessAbility Services offer advice and support to students with temporary or ongoing issues, including mental health issues.